-home | services | diagnostic pathways
+home | resources | diagnostic pathways

 Diagnostic Pathways

-Clinical trial patients
+• Clinical trial patients

-Additional tests
+• Additional tests

 Back To Top

-AML, MDS, MDS/MPN at diagnosis
+Investigations for AML, MDS, and MDS/MPNs at diagnosis

-other bone marrow failure disorders
+Aplastic anaemia and other bone marrow failure disorders

-Grade any underlying dysplasia.
+Grade any underlying dysplasia

-Maturation/differentiation, if AML.
+Maturation/differentiation, if AML

-Iron stain (presence or absence of ringed-sideroblasts).
+Iron stain (presence or absence of ring sideroblasts)

-Blast count; monocyte count.
+Blast count; monocyte count

-If increased blasts on morphology.
+If increased blasts on morphology

-Markers of aberrant myeloid maturation.
+Markers of aberrant myeloid maturation

+FISHMay vary depending on clinical situation.
 If patients are potential candidates for remission induction chemotherapy:

 AML FISH panel (all cases):